 3. Nature and value of specified transaction required to be reported and specified persons who are required to report

-Section 285BA authorizes Central Board of Direct Taxes (CBDT) to prescribe different values with respect to different specified financial transactions in respect of different specified persons having regard to nature of such transactions.
+Section 285BA authorizes Central Board of Direct Taxes (CBDT) to prescribe different values with respect to different specified financial transactions in respect of different specified persons having regard to the nature of such transactions.
 The same prescribed by CBDT via Rule 114E is given below:

 |SI No||Nature of transaction to be reported||Monetary threshold of transaction||Specified person required to submit SFT|